Princess and Knight Ideas

 Decorate your castle for royalty with these easy suggestions that will impress your guests.

 - Set the table with personalized placemats.
-You can use knight placematsfor the boys and princess placemats for the girls.
 These will keep the table clean during mealtime or craft time and can be taken home as favors.

 - Make red, yellow and purple flags out of fabric or construction paper and string them together, alternating colors.
 Hang them around the ceiling or from the tables.